All Watched Over by Machines of Loving Grace: View from the heavens, UK edition (2015)

 “The more tremendous the divinity is represented, the more tame and submissive do men become to his ministers; and the more unaccountable the measures of acceptance required by him, the more necessary does it become to abandon our natural reason, and yield to their ghostly guidance and direction.”

 Man invented god to inflict fear, control and power.
-It was ancient religions that imposed omnipotent, omniscient and omnipresent powers watching over us, judging us, protecting us — a myth fabricated to control the masses.
+It was ancient religions that imposed omnipotent, omniscient and omnipresent powers watching over us, judging us, protecting us.
+Those were myths fabricated to control the masses.
 Today, as our societies lose spiritual sensibilities, we are drowning ourselves in a break-neck race of materialism and technological submission.
 So The Overseer too is adapting, co-evolving.
-As its metaphysical traits crumble and become obsolete, the gaps are filled and substituted with new traits— physical, material, high-tech ones.
-The old gods cannot protect us anymore, so we need new ones.
-We have killed god, as Nietzsche says.
-But we are rebuilding him, with technology.
+As its metaphysical traits crumble and become obsolete, the gaps are filled and substituted with new traits — physical, material, digital traits — to match our physical, material, digital lifestyles.
+We don’t fear the Old Gods anymore, they cannot protect or control us, so we need new ones.
+We have killed God, as Nietzsche says.
+But we are rebuilding Him, with Technology, to match our techno-culture.
 The myth is becoming real.
 We’re edging closer and closer to an authentic man-made deity.
-Living up in The Cloud, watching over us, listening to our thoughts and feelings in ones and zeros.
+Living up in The Cloud, of all places.
+Watching over us, listening to our thoughts and dreams in ones and zeros.

 A digital god for a digital culture.